 Plastic bags can cause jams in standard recycling equipment, but that doesn’t mean you can’t recycle them!
 Just keep them in a a cupboard or drawer until you have a sizable collection, then take them to a local grocery store.
-Most stores now have a dedicated drop-off bin where you can recycle your plastic bags.
+Most stores have a dedicated drop-off bins where you can recycle your plastic bags.

 Your local recycling center might not be equipped to handle spent water filters, but many filter manufacturers have their own recycling programs.
 For information on recycling Brita filters, see the recycling page on their site.

 Instead of sending your old mattress off to sit in a landfill, find out if the manufacturer of your mattress offers a recycling service.
-Recycled mattresses can be used to make materials for clothing, foam products, and more!
+Recycled mattresses can be used to make materials for clothing, foam products, and more.

 You can take your old eyeglasses to be recycled at many major eyewear retailers, including LensCrafters, Sears Optical, and Pearle Vision.

-Unless your recycling center has a program for processing bricks or concrete, they generally won’t be able to accept ceramics (like mugs, plates, bowls, etc.) If your old ceramics aren’t broken, consider donating them.
+Unless your recycling center has a program for processing bricks or concrete, they generally won’t be able to accept ceramics like mugs, plates, bowls, etc. If your old ceramics aren’t broken, consider donating them.

-Spray Bottle Parts
+3. Spray Bottle Tops

 You probably know these containers by the brand name Styrofoam.
 A lot of restaurants have switched over to compostable food containers, but a lot of places still use polystyrene containers.
 These containers are technically recyclable, but the programs that accept them are often hard to find.